-He was interviewed for the History Channel’s XY Factor programmes Sex in World War Two and Sex in the Cold War (discussing the historical aspects before you ask!), and on March 30th 2005 he appeared on the History Channel’s Conquerors, discussing the events leading up to, and significance of, the Norman Conquest of 1066.
+He appeared on the History Channel’s Conquerors, discussing the events leading up to, and significance of, the Norman Conquest of 1066.

 He also wrote and presented the drama documentary Unmasking Jack the Ripper, which Ripperologist magazine hailed as “probably the best…[Jack the Ripper]… documentary to be released in recent years.”

-He recently (2012) appeared on Michaela Strachan's Great British Ghosts and, during the 2012 Olympics, he presented the Travel Channel's Hidden London and Haunted London specials.
+He appeared on Michaela Strachan's Great British Ghosts and, during the 2012 Olympics, he presented the Travel Channel's Hidden London and Haunted London specials.

-On Christmas Eve 2014 he appared on Channel 5's The 50 Greates Christmas Films Ever talking about various film versions of Charles Dickens's all time classic A Christmas Carol.
+On Christmas Eve 2017 he appeared on Channel 5's The 50 Greatest Christmas Films Ever talking about various film versions of Charles Dickens's all time classic A Christmas Carol.